 - Establish or develop a skincare routine.
 Take time to exfoliate your face and/or moisturise your skin.

-- Take a nap.
-Never underestimate the power of a good, refreshing nap!
+- Have a nap.
+Never underestimate the power of a good, refreshing nap.

 - Do some yoga or go for a nice walk.
 You don’t have to do vigorous exercise to be physically healthy.

 - Drawing or colouring can be a wonderful way to relax and wind down from the day.
 Colour in a colouring book, or do some watercolour.

 - Doing social activity can be very beneficial.
 Go to a group counselling session or join an online community that piques your interest.
 For example, I recently created a new mental health support forum for those who want to discuss mental health-related topics in a more private, stigma-free setting.